Hi there!

 There are a number of overlooks with parking areas that you can stop off at along Newfound Gap Road, and this is one of them.

-See more about this Smoky Mountains activity: Carlos Campbell overlook
+See more about the Carlos Campbell overlook.

 24. Quiet walkway